-November 17th marks the 80th birthday of one of filmmaking’s greatest scions – Martin Scorsese.
-The legendary director, who made his first feature film in 1967 titled Who’s That Knocking at My Door (originally titled I Call First), has made 25 films so far, with his 26th, Killers of the Flower Moon, set to release next year.
-So, in honour of the master director’s 80th birthday, we take a look at his impressive career, including his Oscars nominations and wins.
+Today marks the 80th birthday of one of cinema’s greatest icons – Martin Scorsese.
+The legendary director, who made his first feature film in 1967 called Who’s That Knocking at My Door (originally titled I Call First), has made 25 films so far, with his 26th film set to release next year.
+So, in honour of the master director’s 80th birthday, we take a look at his impressive career, including his Oscar nominations and wins.

 An Illustrative Career

 As mentioned above, Scorsese has made 25 films so far, almost all of which have garnered critical acclaim and widespread appreciation.
 The first thing you notice when you take a look at his filmography is just how diverse it is.
 It’s impossible to put Scorsese or his films in one box, which is one of the reasons why the director is so beloved.

 His most popular films include Taxi Driver, Raging Bull, Goodfellas, The Departed, The Wolf of Wall Street, and The Irishman.
 All of these films are considered to be in the top tier of cinema, and all of them received multiple Oscar nominations and wins.

 Despite his reputation as someone who makes films about mobs and gangsters, Scorsese has actually dabbled in quite a few interesting genres and stories.
 For instance, The Last Temptation of Christ and Silence are centered around Christianity, Shutter Island is a neo-noir psychological thriller that marked a significant departure from his earlier work, and The Age of Innocence is a period-drama based on the popular 1920 novel.
 Kundun, based on the life of the Dalai Lama, and The Aviator, a biopic of Howard Hughes, are other popular films where Scorsese did something different.